Breakdance (ride)

 Breakdance is an amusement ride designed by Huss Maschinenfabrik GmbH & Co.
 KG in 1985.

-Upon release, the ride design proved to be an instant hit, with HUSS now producing four varying designs, all of which can be acquired in transportable, semi-permanent, or permanent forms.
+Upon release, the ride design proved to be an instant hit, with HUSS now producing five varying designs, all of which can be acquired in transportable, semi-permanent, or permanent forms.

 Design and operation

 Breakdance consists of a dodecagonal platform with a diameter of 20 meters, upon which are mounted four hubs, each bearing four two-person cars.
 The entire ride is on an incline of 7.5°.
 When the ride is activated, the platform rotates, the hubs rotate in the opposite direction to the platform.
 The combination of the platform slope, hub movement, and weight displacement within the cars cause them to rock back and forth, the oblique join mount and the motion of the ride allowing the cars to rotate through 360°.
 Huss recommends that riders be a minimum of 120 cm tall with an adult and over 140 cm tall to ride alone on all models except for the Rodeo/Breakdance 4 variant; on this model riders must be at least 110 cm tall.

 Breakdances incorporate backdrops, and the provision for sound systems, elaborate light displays, and special effects equipment is made.
 Controls for these additional systems can easily be routed through the operator's console.

 Traveling versions of this ride can be disassembled and stowed on two 12 m trailers, one for the ride itself, the other carrying the platforms, backdrop, special effects equipment and ticketbox.